Troop Meeting Spaces

 disruptions from other household members.

-should ask their Homeowner’s insurance carrier if there are any
+- The Homeowner should ask their Homeowner’s insurance carrier if

-insurance exclusions regarding holding troop meetings at the home,
+there are any insurance exclusions regarding holding troop meetings

-substance must be stored in a secure space out of sight, preferably
+poisonous substance must be stored in a secure space out of sight,

 - While Girl Scout